Jake Worth

 Harder to Debug

-Early returns makes debugging harder, too.
-If you want to know which conditional is evaluating with early returns, you have to stick a debugger into each one:
+My biggest issue with early returns is that they make debugging harder.
+If you want to know which conditional is evaluating with early returns, you have to stick a debugger or log statement into each one:

 function flashMessage(response) {